Close Menu

 Her trip down the rabbit holes feels like her trying to escape her current predicament while also making sense of it.
 Kiri’s co-star DiMarco believably recreates the cadence of a podcaster in his off-screen role, while Duquet makes a meal out of a role that mostly requires her to lie down in a catatonic state.

-Ian Pearson makes a show-stopping debut.
+Ian Tuason makes a show-stopping debut.
 His visual style, aided by cinematographer Graham Beasley, prioritizes leaving negative space in the frame, so that whenever Evy is listening to the audio files, the audience is constantly on edge, looking for something to pop out.

 It helps tremendously that the sound design surges past simply scary to be absolute nightmare fuel.
-Pearson doesn’t front-load the film; the audio recordings start subtly, and as the story unspools, more disconcerting noises creep in.
+Tuason doesn’t front-load the film; the audio recordings start subtly, and as the story unspools, more disconcerting noises creep in.
 At a certain point, the line between what’s part of the recordings and what Evy is hearing in her home blurs.

 Undertone cements itself as the next big thing in horror,